knowledgepixels/slides/fdo4de-pilot-workshop/slides.md

 ## Approach for FDO Implementation

-- Use nanopublications to represent Metadata Records
+- Use nanopublications to represent _Metadata Records_
-- Use the nanopublication network to publish them reliably, decentrally, and openly
+- Use the _nanopublication network_ to publish them
-- Use the superseding and retracting nanopublication for versioning / updates
+- Use superseding/retracting for versioning and updates
-- Use existing research infrastructure (Zenodo, etc.) to publish the Digital Objects (files) themselves
+- Use existing research infrastructure (Zenodo, etc.) to publish the _Digital Objects_ themselves
-- Use hashes to verify Digital Objects and store them at multiple locations
+- Add _hashes_ to Digital Objects to allow for verification/redundancy
-- Deal with typing/schema as we go
+- Deal with _typing/schema_ as we go

 ---